-The Land’s End Clothing Company is also a popular label that sells their own branded clothing and beachwear.
+The Land’s End Clothing Company is also a popular label that sells its own branded clothing and beachwear.
 Included on the rails are some big designer names too.

 13. Have some dinner at the Land’s End restaurant & bar

-The Land’s End restaurant and bar have been recently refurbished and is an extremely popular pub and beer garden overlooking the sea.
+The Land’s End restaurant and bar have been recently refurbished and are an extremely popular pub and beer garden overlooking the sea.
 It gets seriously packed out in the summer!

 You can stop by here for a spot of lunch or reserve a table for dinner later in the evening and the food is expertly prepared by their Head Chef Warren Russell.